cloudnative-pg/docs/versioned_docs/version-1.27/index.md

 - [`standard`](https://github.com/cloudnative-pg/postgres-containers#standard-images)
 - [`system`](https://github.com/cloudnative-pg/postgres-containers#system-images) *(deprecated)*

-:::important
+:::info[Important]
     The `system` images are deprecated and will be removed once in-core Barman Cloud support is phased out.
 They remain usable for now, but you may want to plan a future migration to `minimal` or `standard` images with the Barman Cloud plugin, or another supported backup solution.
 :::

-By default, this version of CloudNativePG deploys `ghcr.io/cloudnative-pg/postgresql:18.0-system-trixie`.
+By default, this version of CloudNativePG deploys `ghcr.io/cloudnative-pg/postgresql:18.1-system-trixie`.

 All images are signed and shipped with SBOM and provenance attestations.
 Weekly automated builds ensure that critical vulnerabilities (CVEs) are promptly fixed.